innepils/Sanntid_Heis/elevator_project/README.md

 Most of the documentation can be found [here](https://github.com/TTK4145/Network-go).

 In the handed out peers.go we have aded functionality to continuously update the alivePeers to be used in [cost](#cost).
-To avoid concurrency issues while reading and writing to the map both in peers and [assigner](#assigner)], we serialize the maps into JSON using Marshal and Unmarshal.
+To avoid concurrency issues while reading and writing to the map both in peers and [assigner](#assigner), we serialize the maps into JSON using Marshal and Unmarshal.

 ### Requests